 In his practice Tim is widely credited with having led the legal development of the subscription secured credit facility market, and he has helped build Haynes and Boone into a global leader in the representation of U.S. and foreign commercial and investment banks in subscription financings for private equity funds.
 To date he has advised lead agents and arrangers on more than 500 such facilities with an aggregate notional value in excess of $60 billion.
-In connection with his subscription finance practice, Chambers USA 2014 has written that Tim is recognized by clients as “the originator and the expert in the industry, and an incredibly strong attorney, with a strong power base, excellent business sense, pragmatic, and with the ability to get things done effectively and in a no-nonsense manner.”
+In connection with his subscription finance practice, Chambers USA 2014, Chambers & Partners, has written that Tim is recognized by clients as “the originator and the expert in the industry, and an incredibly strong attorney, with a strong power base, excellent business sense, pragmatic, and with the ability to get things done effectively and in a no-nonsense manner.”

 Tim also has been involved in more than $1 billion in U.S. real estate investments by foreign investors.
 He edited Foreign Investment in U.S. Real Estate: A Comprehensive Guide, and co-edited Complying with FIRPTA: A Manual of Forms, and the USA Chapter of The International Comparative Legal Guide to Real Estate.
 He has worked extensively with Japanese clients in connection with their U.S. business ventures and investments, including serving in general counsel-type roles for U.S.–Japanese semiconductor joint ventures.

 In one of his more intriguing engagements, Tim represented the First National Bank of Whitewright in connection with the safe return of the Quedlinburg Treasures to its German owners.
 In the book, Treasure Hunt, the account of the theft labeled as one of the greatest and longest unsolved art thefts of the 20th Century, Tim’s “great integrity” in the handling of the case is credited as a primary reason for the restoration of these medieval art works to their rightful owners.